peter88213/yw-timeline/docs/usage.md

 `--silent`  suppress error messages and the request to confirm overwriting

-### Context menu (Windows only)

-Under Windows, you optionally can launch *yw-timeline* via context menu.

-After installation, you can add the context menu entries by double-clicking  `add_context_menu.reg`.
-You may be asked for approval to modify the Windows registry.
-Please accept.

-- On right-clicking a *.yw7* file, an *Export to Timeline* option appears.
-- On right-clicking a *.timeline* file, an *Export to yWritere* option appears.

-You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.

-Please note that these context menus depend on the currently installed Python version.
-After a major Python update you may need to run the setup program again and renew the registry entries.

 ## Custom configuration

 You can override the default settings by providing a configuration file.
 Be always aware that faulty entries may cause program errors or unreadable Timeline projects.
 If you change a configuration inbetween, previously synchronized projects might no longer match.